graphhopper/graphhopper/docs/core/profiles.md

 ```

 This implies that on all road segments with no `GRAVEL` value for `surface` the speed will be at most `60km/h`,
-regardless of the default speed of this road segment or the previous `multiply with` statements.
+regardless of the default speed of this road segment or the previous `multiply by` statements.
 Just like
-with `multiply with` you can use multiple category values and different categories in the expressions for `limit to`.
+with `multiply by` you can use multiple category values and different categories in the expressions for `limit to`.
 If multiple statements match for a given edge the most restrictive statement will determine the speed.

 Values for `limit to` must be in the range `[0, max_vehicle_speed]` where `max_vehicle_speed` is the maximum speed that